2019 SA-NT Symposium

 Excavation and Construction Methods

-- TBM selection and performance
+- Large diameter TBM selection, design and performance

-- Cross passage design and construction
+- Cross passage construction

 - Crossover structures

 - Waterproofing of cross passages, shafts and caverns

 - The role of tunnel engineers during construction and the use of the observational method